jainsarwang/coolSlider/README.md

-    autoSlide                   :       'time in which slide auto slides', aspectRatio                 :       'aspect ratio of slider and its element', paginationActiveColorCode   :       'Color of Pagination indicator corresponds to slides', paginationColorCode         :       'ackground color of pagination indicator', paginationType              :       'type of pagination you  want' });
+    autoSlide                   :       'time in which slide auto slides', aspectRatio                 :       'aspect ratio of slider and its element', paginationActiveColorCode   :       'Color of Pagination indicator corresponds to slides', paginationColorCode         :       'background color of pagination indicator', paginationType              :       'type of pagination you  want', infinite			:	'setup infinite scroll to the slider' });
 ```